 So to make things interesting, I explained that I really precut the cake like this. . . and I asked if he ate the same amount or a different amount.
 I got some tentative “same” responses.
 Some said “No, this time he ate 2/16.”
 Others weren’t sure.
 Others said “So 1/8 is the same as 2/16?”

 I think I see where things are headed next . . .So much for my easy warm up!
-I'll be putting this one on the back burner to get a little more confidence going with fractions of sets and number lines--then it will definitely be time to tackle equivalent fractions!
-It's time!
-Thanks for stopping by--hope everyone had a safe Monday!
+I’ll be putting this one on the back burner to get a little more confidence going with fractions of sets and number lines–then it will definitely be time to tackle equivalent fractions!
+It’s time!

 This blog post is now a part of my comprehensive fraction unit available by clicking the image below.
 Hundreds of teachers have now used it to change the way they teach fractions!